Beyond tuition and fees: Expanding opportunities for all CMC students

 QuestBridge Scholars – Rooted in social and intellectual engagement, the QuestBridge mission is to increase access to education across the socioeconomic spectrum.
 The ultimate goal is to find common ground upon which QuestBridge Scholars can nourish their potential to become outstanding individuals with the ability to effect meaningful change within themselves and their communities.

 Wagener Family Global Scholars – The Shaw Wagener ’81 Global Scholars program provides direct financial support for students who qualify for need-based aid, first-year summer internships, and stipends for students on financial aid to go abroad in the spring semester of their sophomore year to non-English speaking countries.
+For those Wagener Scholars who meet specific benchmarks, additional summer internship and summer savings support is available beyond the first year.
 Wagener, who was an international relations major at Claremont McKenna, studied abroad in Russia before becoming a national leader in emerging market investments.

 The Soll Center for Student Opportunity

-In 2016, CMC established the Soll Center for Student Opportunity as a home to Career Services, Sponsored Internships & Experiences, and the Scholar Communities.
+In 2016, CMC established the Soll Center for Student Opportunity is a home to Career Services, the Sponsored Internships & Experiences Program, and the Scholar Communities.
 Located in the heart of campus, the Center is rooted in our CMC commitment: A rigorous liberal arts education, combined with opportunities for advanced research, real-world work experience, and a dynamic residential life.
 We support this promise with expert guidance and access to a powerful network of alumni, parents, and employers.
 The Soll Center provides the foundation for empowering these collaborations, helping students develop their individual goals and the strategies they need to achieve them.

 Students learn to take advantage of meaningful relationships and generous resources, including our accessible faculty, diverse range of research institutes, student groups and enterprises, and alumni contacts, and other centers and signature programs, including the Center for Global Education, The CARE Center, the Athenaeum, and our program in post-graduate fellowships, just to name a few.